-- (c) approving development proposals that accord with an up-to-date development plan without delay; or - (d) where there are no relevant development plan policies, or the policies which are most important for determining the application are out-of-date, granting permission unless: - i. the application of policies in this Framework that protect areas or assets of particular importance provides a strong reason for refusing the development proposed; or - ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole, having particular regard to key policies for directing development to sustainable locations, making effective use of land, securing well-designed places and providing affordable homes, individually or in combination."
+(c) approving development proposals that accord with an up-to-date development plan without delay; or i. the application of policies in this Framework that protect areas or assets of particular importance provides a strong reason for refusing the development proposed; or ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole, having particular regard to key policies for directing development to sustainable locations, making effective use of land, securing well-designed places and providing affordable homes, individually or in combination."